HETFADIA/os-assignments/my_files/Readme.txt

 The dll handler function enqueues the requests of the client and whenever a thread is available the function dequeues the requests and the request is processed.

+Whenever the program tries to exceed the limits ie. memory limit, thread limit or file open limit, the program does not allow it.
+In case of memory, the program does not allow to make more arrays until the memory frees.
+Similarly in the case of files, no more files can be opened beyond the file open limit

 3. Executing the files: